Walter-0/shoop-da-woop/README.md

 ## What Is It?
-The Otifyspay Game is an explorational game designed to test your music knowledge and discover new music.
+The Spotify Game is an explorational game designed to test your music knowledge and discover new music.
 Users must click their way to a target artist by using the related artists as stepping stones.

 ## Example path between Taylor Swift and Deadmau5
 - Taylor Swift